 We will also be donating a percentage of the money raised to A Week Away (AWA).
 AWA is a non-profit organization that “coordinates and funds respite weeks for families who are battling a life-threatening illness, with the goal of providing them the hope they need to continue their fight”.

 As first responders, we swore to serve and protect our communities.
 We chose to raise money to support those community members that are fighting the battle against cancer and show them first responders stand beside them.

-Please consider donating to our campaign!
+Please consider donating to our campaign by clicking here!

 Or if you'd like to get BFB apperal click the photo below.